ncsa/XSEDE-Delta/docs/source/index.rst

 `here <https://portal.xsede.org/su-converter#:~:text=RESET-,XSEDE%20Refund%20Policy,-(v1.2)>`__.

-Other allocated users and projects wishing to request a refund should email \ help@ncsa.illinois.edu.
-Please include the batch job ids and the standard error and output files produced by the job(s).
+Other allocated users and projects wishing to request a refund shouldÂ emailÂ \ help@ncsa.illinois.edu.
+Please include the batch job ids and the standard error and output files produced by the job(s).Â

 **Visualization**
 =================